 Oct.
 10 has provided an incredible number of firsts in National Hockey League history.
-There have been first games played by new franchises, NHL debuts by some of the all-time greats, first goals and first points.
+There have been first games played by new franchises, NHL debuts by some of the all-time greats, first goals, and first points.
 There was also a memorable ending, as the longest consecutive games-played streak saw its final game.
 The THW time machine is gassed up and ready to take back in time to relive all of this date’s best moments.

 A Huge Date for Oilers, Gretzky

-Defenseman Kevin Lowe scored the first Oilers goal in their NHL history, midway through the first period.
-Gretzky picked up an assist on the play for the first of his 2,857 points of his legendary career.
-The Oilers ended up losing to the Blackhawks 4-2, thanks, in part, to a power-play goal by current Anaheim Ducks general manager Bob Murray.
+Defenseman Kevin Lowe scored the first Oilers goal in their NHL history midway through the first period.
+Gretzky picked up an assist on the play for the first of 2,857 points in his legendary career.
+The Oilers lost to the Blackhawks 4-2, thanks, in part, to a power-play goal by current Anaheim Ducks general manager Bob Murray.

 Six years later, on Oct.
 10, 1985, Craig MacTavish made his debut with the Oilers after spending the first five seasons of his career with the Boston Bruins.
 He scored a goal on his first shot with the team, helping the Oilers to a 4-3 victory over the Jets.